Nissan Atlas: China

 The Dongfeng Captain N300 was publicly released in 2011, which uses a Nissan ZD30 engine.

 India

 The F24 is also marketed in India as of 2014 as the Ashok Leyland Partner (used for the Civilian variants) and the Ashok Leyland Garuda (used for the Military variants).

 Europe

 Since 2007 the Atlas F24 continued to be sold as the Nissan Cabstar, replacing the F23 in Europe.
 Built on the same Spanish Renault-Nissan Alliance production line as the Renault Maxity, the Cabstar uses the same Nissan YD25DDTi 2.5 L Turbo diesel engine in a choice of 110 hp or 130 hp versions and a Nissan ZD30DDTi 3.0 Turbo Diesel engine producing 150 hp.

 North America

 UD Trucks did not import the new F24 to the United States but in 2008 exports to Mexico from the new San Yi, Taiwan factory commenced, using the Nissan Cabstar name.
+It replaced the Spanish-sourced Cabstars which had been sent to Mexico since the previous year.

 Malaysia

 The F24 is marketed in Malaysia as Nissan Atlas by Combine Motor Sdn Bhd in 2016, Nissan Atlas is available in two variants, single cab and double cab.
 All are fully imported from Japan.